Lemonexe/PWN2/wiki/game.md

 **move** - invoked by controller - this function moves the player, checks collisions and calls callbacks of game

 **camera** - gets camera position as object with properties top, left

+## state
+game.state is an object that contains variables that are result of users actions related to gameplay - game character info (stats, inventory, quests, position on map) and info about changes on game.map that are result of interaction with it.

+## inventory
+This object contains methods related to inventory management.
+Not specific to player inventory, they can be used for other inventories as well.

+**list** - write a list of items in a given *inventory*.
+Inventory defaults to player inventory (will also write gold)

+**open** - open details of item specified by *className* in a given *inventory*.
+Inventory defaults to player inventory

+**add** - add item specified by *className* to a given *inventory* in given *number* (can be negative).
+Inventory and number default to player inventory and 1, respectively

+## chars
+This object contains methods related to player characters.

+**list** - write general stats of the player and a list of characters

+**open** - open details of character specified by *name*

+**add** - add a character with a given *name*, its characteristics specified by *className*